romainlhardymids/rsna-abdominal-trauma/README.md

 2. Slice-level feature extraction
 3. Scan-level classification

 An overview of the solution is shown in the figure below.
-The final submission notebook can be found at INCLUDE NOTEBOOK LINK.
+The full submission code can be found at `rsna_abdominal_trauma_submission.ipynb`.

 ![Solution overview](./rsna_abdominal_trauma_overview.png)